Help your students discover science in the great outdoors

-Due to the impact of COVID-19 Pandemic, we will be limiting our in-person programs to Piscataway Park for Fall 2021.
+Due to the impact of COVID-19 Pandemic, we will be limiting our in-person programs to Piscataway Park.
 We also provide four one-hour live virtual programs for teachers and students looking for an online option.

 Requests for Spring 2022 programs will open January 1, 2022.

 Water Canaries (macros)